-The acceptance letters have arrived, and if you’ve been accepted to multiple colleges then you now have a tough decision to make: Which college should you attend?
+The acceptance letters have arrived, and if you’ve been accepted to multiple colleges then you now have a tough decision to make: How do you make your final college decision?

 Making this decision is part financial, part academic, part logic, and part gut feeling.
-There are so many factors that go into making the final decision that it’s best to take it slowly and break down the decision into a series of careful considerations.
+There are so many factors that go into making the final college choice that it’s best to take it slowly and break down the decision into a series of careful considerations.

-How important each of these factors are can only be determined by you, so before you begin to go through each one, first rank them from most-important to least-important in your decision.
+How important each of these factors is can only be determined by you, so before you begin to go through each one, first rank them from most-important to least-important in your decision.

 Then, go through each step carefully:

 Hopefully, money isn’t the only factor in your decision, but it certainly is an important one.
 Once you have received a letter of acceptance, you will also receive a financial aid award letter, which will detail any grants, scholarships, work-study and other aid that you may receive.

 There are two ways to compare financial aid packages:

 - Calculate the bottom line of what you will owe at each school.
 Look at the net price, see what out-of-pocket expenses you are expected to pay now, and consider how much student loan debt you’ll need to incur over 4 years.
 All of these factors are very important.

 - Compare the component parts of each financial aid package.
 Look at these letters closely to determine how much of the financial aid offer is gift aid–money you won’t need to pay back–and how much is self-help aid, or money that comes in the form of work-study or loans.